P2KRobotics/TeamNumeric/README.md

 - Sensor Fusion:
   Sensor Fusion is a combination of Sensors.
 We may use the combination of camera and sonar sensor.

+  Sensor Fusion is a combination of Sensors.
+We may use the combination of camera and sonar sensor.

 ## Build Process
  Compiling refers to the process of converting source code into object code.
 On the other hand, uploading refers to transferring the compiled code (instruction set) to a processor and triggering the execution of the instructions.